-- 1. OFF/ON VOLUME.
-Turn clockwise to apply power to the unit and to set the desired listening level. - 2.
+- 1. DYNAMIKE.
+Adjusts the microphone gain in the transmit and PA modes.
+This controls the gain to the extent that full talk power is available several inches away from the microphone.
+In the Public Address (PA) mode the control functions as the volume control. - 2.
+OFF/ON VOLUME.
+Turn clockwise to apply power to the unit and to set the desired listening level. - 3.
 SQUELCH.
 This control is used to cut off or eliminate receiver/background noise in the absence of an incoming signal.
 For maximum receiver sensitivity the control should be adjusted only to the point where the receiver background noise or ambient background noise is eliminated.
 Turn fully counterclockwise then slowly clockwise until receiver noise disappears.
 Any signal to be received must now be slightly stronger than the average received noise.
-Further clockwise rotation will increase the threshold level which a signal must overcome in order to be heard.
-Only strong signals will be heard at a maximum clockwise setting. - 3.
-DYNAMIKE.
-Adjusts the microphone gain, in the transmit.
-This controls the gain to the extent that full talk power is available several inches away from the microphone.
+Further clockwise